Self-consistent neutron stars in a class of massive vector-tensor gravity: Conclusion

 Based on our calculations of the neutron star mass, radius, and moment of inertia, we arrive at two main conclusions.
 First, even when the Lorentz-symmetry-breaking parameter $\ell$ is tightly constrained to very small values by Solar System tests, the presence of the vector-field potential term can still induce appreciable deviations in both the mass-radius relation and the moment of inertia of neutron stars relative to their GR counterparts.
 Second, although the explicit functional form of the potential does not affect black hole solutions, it has a significant impact on the properties of neutron stars.
-These features closely parallel those found in other massive non-minimally coupled gravity theories, such as massive scalar-tensor gravity.
+More specifically, larger values of the vector-field mass parameter $\alpha$ drive the stellar macroscopic properties closer to the GR limit, whereas smaller values lead to greater deviations from GR, approaching the behavior of the corresponding massless theory.
+These features closely parallel those observed in massive scalar-tensor gravity in the Einstein frame, both with and without self-interaction potentials~\cite{Yazadjiev:2014cza,Liu:2024wvw,Li:2025gna,Yazadjiev:2016pcb,Staykov:2018hhc,Staykov:2014mwa}.
+A detailed comparison with neutron star solutions in Einstein-Kalb-Ramond gravity and in massive Brans-Dicke theory formulated in the Jordan frame with self-interaction potentials would therefore be worthwhile.

+Finally, it is worth emphasizing that, although we have established the existence of neutron star solutions within a class of massive vector-tensor theories satisfying the asymptotic condition~(\ref{potentialcond1}), such models---owing to the presence of self-interacting vector fields---may still exhibit dynamical pathologies~\cite{Coates:2022qia,Barausse:2022rvg,Coates:2022nif,Coates:2023dmz,Unluturk:2023qgk,Coates:2023swo,Unluturk:2024ltf,Rubio:2024ryv}.
+In particular, they can be prone to instabilities associated with loss of hyperbolicity and tachyonic modes.
+Several approaches have been proposed to mitigate the problem of dynamical evolution~\cite{Rubio:2024ryv}, and a more complete ultraviolet completion of the theory is expected to ultimately cure or regulate these difficulties.
+Nevertheless, a systematic understanding of how such dynamical instabilities can be consistently resolved remains a central open challenge in this class of gravity theories.